Edison Bridge (Florida)

-The Edison Bridge is the name given to a set of two one-way bridges located in Fort Myers, Florida.
+The Edison Bridge is a set of two one-way bridges located in Fort Myers, Florida.
 Named after inventor Thomas Alva Edison, the two bridges carry each direction of U.S. Highway 41 Business (US 41 Bus.) over the Caloosahatchee River, connecting downtown Fort Myers (on the southern shore) with North Fort Myers.

 The two bridges each have three lanes and are 55 ft tall.
 They land at the same point on the north side of the river but are separated by a few blocks on the south side since US 41 Bus. runs on two separate one-way streets in Downtown Fort Myers.
 When looking on a map, the two spans and the south bank of the river form a right triangle.
 The two bridges were built in the early 1990s, replacing a single two-lane drawbridge which also bore the name Edison Bridge.
-The original bridge, which was located on the site of the southbound span, was once part of the Tamiami Trail.
+The original bridge, which was located on the site of the southbound span, was once part of Tamiami Trail.

 History

 The original Edison Bridge opened for traffic on February 11, 1931, the 84th birthday of its namesake Thomas Edison.
 Edison, who had a winter home in Fort Myers, dedicated the bridge, and was also the first to drive across it.

-The original Edison Bridge was built to carry the Tamiami Trail, which had previously crossed the river on a narrow wooden bridge upstream that opened on March 12, 1924.
-This bridge was located in East Fort Myers at Freemont Street and connected to what is today known as Old Bridge Road in North Fort Myers.
-Construction of the bridge at Freemont Street was initially started by a private company with the intention of making it a toll bridge.
-Lee County planned to initially use the bridge at Freemont Street for its portion of the planned Tamiami Trail, but the federal government would not designate it as part of a U.S. Highway if the bridge had a toll.
+The original Edison Bridge was built to carry the Tamiami Trail, which had previously crossed the river on a bridge in East Fort Myers.
+This bridge, sometimes referred to as the East End Bridge, opened on March 12, 1924 and was a narrow wooden bridge with an iron swing span.
+It crossed the river at Freemont Street and connected to present-day Old Bridge Road in North Fort Myers.
+Construction of the East End Bridge was initially started by a private company with the intention of making it a toll bridge.
+Lee County planned to use the East End Bridge as a temporary river crossing for the planned Tamiami Trail, but the federal government would not designate it as part of a U.S. Highway if the bridge had a toll.
 So, the county purchased the bridge and completed its construction.